Chain multiple calls

 • Be able to view session traces displaying sequences of LLM calls on Humanloop.

-• Learn how to log complex session traces containing nested datapoints.
+• Learn how to log complex session traces containing nested logs.

 Prerequisites